QuaSi-Software/Documentation/docs/resie_component_parameters.md

 | **Input media** | `m_el_in` |
 | **Output media** | `m_el_out` |
 | **Tracked values** | `IN`, `OUT`, `LossesGains` |

+The mathematical description of the unified electric transformer is based on the fuel boiler which is available [here](resie_energy_system_components.md/#fuel-boiler-fb).

 A unified model for electric transformers, inverters and rectifiers.